sortecoevo/sortee/content/blog/2021_the_replication crisis_is_not_a_crisis.md

 &nbsp
 &nbsp

-[*The opinions expressed in this blog post are those of the authors and are not necessarily endorsed by SORTEE"]
+[*The opinions expressed in this blog post are those of the authors and are not necessarily endorsed by SORTEE."]